 Nonetheless, the Dynamics CRM trajectory is impressive.
 By 2009 Microsoft Dynamics amassed over 1 million users in just over six years; an accomplishment that took top rival Salesforce eight years to achieve.
 At the April 2011 Microsoft Convergence conference, the company announced it has over 350,000 Dynamics customers (mostly ERP), more than 5 million users and just over 27,000 CRM customers making up 1.4 million users.
 One year later at the March 2012 Microsoft Convergence conference the company announced that Dynamics CRM and Dynamics CRM Online grew to 33,000 customers.
-Most recently, in July 2013 at the Worldwide Partner Conference, Microsoft announced it was up to almost 40,000 customers and 3.5M users.
+In July 2013 at the Worldwide Partner Conference, Microsoft announced it was up to almost 40,000 customers and 3.5M users.
 At more recent Convergence conferences, Microsoft has shifted from sharing client acquisitions in absolute figures to sharing percentage increases.

 Microsoft CRM is still a minority when viewed among the entire Dynamics family which also includes four Enterprise Resource Planning (ERP) systems.
 However, while Dynamics ERP products are experiencing a stagnant or even downward trend, the CRM solution is showing aggressive growth.

 Microsoft's biggest strategy shift in the last four years has been toward the cloud.
 The software giant found cloud religion a bit late, but is now devoting about 90 percent of the R&D budget, or about $8.6 billion to cloud R&D projects.